WAV

-WAV is an application of the Resource Interchange File Format (RIFF) bitstream format method for storing data in chunks, and thus is similar to the 8SVX and the AIFF format used on Amiga and Macintosh computers, respectively.
+WAV is an application of the Resource Interchange File Format (RIFF) bitstream format method for storing data in chunks, and thus is similar to the 8SVX and the Audio Interchange File Format (AIFF) format used on Amiga and Macintosh computers, respectively.

 Description

 The WAV file is an instance of a Resource Interchange File Format (RIFF) defined by IBM and Microsoft.
-The RIFF format acts as a "wrapper" for various audio coding formats.
+The RIFF format acts as a wrapper for various audio coding formats.

 Though a WAV file can contain compressed audio, the most common WAV audio format is uncompressed audio in the linear pulse-code modulation (LPCM) format.
 LPCM is also the standard audio coding format for audio CDs, which store two-channel LPCM audio sampled at 44.1 kHz with 16 bits per sample.
 Since LPCM is uncompressed and retains all of the samples of an audio track, professional users or audio experts may use the WAV format with LPCM audio for maximum audio quality.
 WAV files can also be edited and manipulated with relative ease using software.

-The WAV format supports compressed audio using, on Microsoft Windows, the Audio Compression Manager (ACM).
+On Microsoft Windows, the WAV format supports compressed audio using the Audio Compression Manager (ACM).
 Any ACM codec can be used to compress a WAV file.
-The user interface (UI) for Audio Compression Manager may be accessed through various programs that use it, including Sound Recorder in some versions of Windows.
+The user interface (UI) for ACM may be accessed through various programs that use it, including Sound Recorder in some versions of Windows.

-Beginning with Windows 2000, a WAVE_FORMAT_EXTENSIBLE header was defined which specifies multiple audio channel data along with speaker positions, eliminates ambiguity regarding sample types and container sizes in the standard WAV format and supports defining custom extensions to the format chunk.
+Beginning with Windows 2000, a WAVE_FORMAT_EXTENSIBLE header was defined which specifies multiple audio channel data along with speaker positions, eliminates ambiguity regarding sample types and container sizes in the standard WAV format and supports defining custom extensions to the format.

-There are some inconsistencies in the WAV format: for example, 8-bit data is unsigned while 16-bit data is signed, and many chunks duplicate information found in other chunks.